 These rejected men join weird and self-destructive movements like the MGTOWs and the incels.

 These dejected and bitter men often then turn to weird and self-destructive movements like the MGTOWs and the incels, just like their fellow males in the Middle East who went on to join ISIS.
 Women are consequently de-valued because they’re treated as mere members of a harem rather than lifelong partners in a marriage.
 Again, you can thank feminism for the growth of these anti-women subcultures.

 While the feminist movement has empowered women to act with "sexual freedom", the flipside of that coin is how they have also empowered men to act like philanderers.
 With the goal of marriage is now on the backburner, men can primarily look at the women they’re interested in not as the potential love of his life and the mother of his children, but rather if she is willing to sleep with him.

-And the harsh reality is, as I’ve touched on in my other articles about promiscuity and prostitution, as sex has become cheap, women become more replaceable to men.
+And the harsh reality is, as I’ve touched on in my other articles about promiscuity and prostitution, when sex becomes cheap, women become replaceable to men.
 A wife, on the other hand, is not interchangeable to her husband, which is why she is called “his significant other.”
-And to attain a man’s fidelity, whereby a woman becomes a significant part of a man's life, she attains this power mostly from marriage.
+And to attain a man’s fidelity, whereby a woman becomes a significant part of a man's life, she attains this power mostly through marriage.